Command \umlclass#

 \umlclass takes 3 arguments:

-Static attributes or member functions can be defined as argument of the umlstatic command.
+Static class members can be defined as argument of the \umlstatic command.

-Virtual member functions can be defined as argument of the umlvirt command.
+Virtual member functions can be defined as argument of the \umlvirtual command.

 There are different types of classes: class, abstract, interface, typedef, enum.
 You can specify it with the type option (the default value is class):